Skip to Content

 The study of chemistry is fun and interesting.
 Your lecturers in the Bachelor of Science (Chemistry) at Massey University are passionate and engaging.
 The topics you will cover are stimulating and relevant to the world today.
 And the practicals will bring out the enjoyment of making and studying molecules.

 Beyond the classroom, it is an exciting and challenging time for chemistry.
 Solutions to global challenges such as sustainability, energy supply and health and medicine will all require new materials and molecules.
 These will be developed by chemists – this qualification will help you learn the skills to have an impact.

 For example chemists are developing materials to remove carbon dioxide from the atmosphere, they are developing batteries that use earth-abundant elements and they are investigating magnetic molecules for sustainable computing and quantum computing applications.
 Chemists work with biologists, physicists and biochemists to design and synthesise new pharmaceuticals for treating cancer and other diseases.

 You’ll have the opportunity to work alongside some of our world-recognised researchers on issues of international significance.

 You’ll be well placed to gain connections and experience within industry while studying.
-Opportunities include summer internships with Crown Research Institutes monthly functions with New Zealand Institute of Chemistry members and employment opportunities with our chemistry department.
+Opportunities include summer internships with Crown Research Institutes, connecting with the New Zealand Institute of Chemistry members and employment opportunities with our chemistry department.

-You’ll interact frequently with a range of instruments and learn techniques for molecular analysis, X-ray crystallography, nuclear magnetic resonance, spectroscopy, ultra high performance liquid chromatography and more.
+You’ll receive training on a range of instruments and learn techniques for molecular analysis, X-ray crystallography, nuclear magnetic resonance, FTIR, Raman and fluorescence spectroscopy, mass spectrometry, ultra high performance liquid chromatography, gas absorbtion, membrane testing and more.

-Massey University’s programme is ranked in the top 500 university chemistry programmes in the world by Quacquarelli Symonds (QS) rankings.
+Massey University’s chemistry programmes are ranked by Quacquarelli Symonds (QS) rankings.